- May help reduce bleeding / cramps/ irritation

 Are Cherish Pads Radioactive?

-It’s a bit uncertain, but there are some reports that Cherish Sanitary Napkins contain little bits of radioactive material in their negative ion strip.
+It’s a bit uncertain, but there are some reports that Cherish pads contain little bits of radioactive material in their negative ion strip.
 The amount is very small and probably not enough to cause any negative health effects.

 In terms of whether or not they’re approved by the FDA, they’re not.
 That said, no sanitary pads are because these products are classified as medical device and don’t require this approval.